NVIDIA's $20B Groq Deal: Why the AI King Licensed Its Biggest Challenger's Technology

 - Improved inference offerings in NVIDIA's cloud partnerships

-- Continued CUDA dominance (Groq's software will likely integrate)
+- Continued CUDA dominance (Groq-derived technology will likely integrate)

 The Competitive Landscape After Groq